Nancy Kopp: Early life and education

-Political career and tenure as State Treasurer
+Political career

 After five years working on the staff of U.S. Representative Edith Green (Oregon), Kopp took a staff job with Montgomery County's delegation to the state legislature.
 In 1974, Kopp was elected at the age of 31 to the first of seven four-year terms in the Maryland House of Delegates.
 In 1976, she became the first sitting state legislator in the United States to give birth while in office.
 Kopp's work as a delegate focused on education and budgets, along with audits, pensions, human services, consumer protection, housing, privacy, and good government.
 She was one of the first two women ever appointed to the House Appropriations Committee.
 Over her time as a delegate, Kopp chaired the Joint Committee on Spending Affordability, as well as the Appropriations Subcommittee on Education and Economic Development.
 She also served on the Capital Budget Subcommittee, Subcommittee on Pensions, and Joint Committee on Budget and Audits, and, at various times, as Deputy Majority Leader and Speaker Pro Tem.
 During her legislative career, Treasurer Kopp was named by her colleagues as the most effective woman legislator and one of the 10 most effective members of the House.
 In late 1992, while serving as Speaker Pro Tem, she led a failed attempt to remove Clayton Mitchell from his role as Maryland's speaker of the house.

 Appointed by Maryland's General Assembly, Kopp became the state treasurer in 2002, the second woman to serve in the position, as Lucille Maurer held the position from 1987 to 1996.
 A bipartisan panel recommended in mid-February 2019 that Kopp keep the job, besting two other applicants who each earned single votes.
 A week later, the state's lawmakers re-elected Kopp to a fifth four-year term.

 In 2014, Kopp argued against Governor Martin O'Malley's plan to divert $100 million – one-third of a planned payment to the state's retirement system – toward other budget needs.
 Kopp said the change in payment, pledged by 2011 legislation, was the wrong choice and would be costly to state workers and taxpayers.
 The Maryland Senate later chose to cut two-thirds from the pledged amount, adding $100 million to the pension that year, with plans for increased payments in future years.

 On October 18, 2021, she announced her intention to retire as Treasurer.
 She was succeeded by Dereck E. Davis, who was sworn in on December 17, 2021.